clairey-zx81/json-model/SPEC.md

 By default, JSON Model assumes a 64 bit size for integers and floats.

-As JSON Model represents set of JSON values by providing a type declaration which constraint the allowed value.
-A model contains both JSON parts which must conform to the model syntax (the type declarations) and JSON parts which may be values (think of part of a model which gives examples of values which are allowed, as documentation illustrations).
+JSON Model represents set of JSON values by providing a type declaration which constraint the allowed value.
+A model contains both JSON parts which must conform to the model syntax (the type declarations) and JSON parts which may be values (eg examples of allowed values, as documentation illustrations included in the model definition).

-## Static Type Inference

-In a JSON model, the simplest value typically stands for all possible values for that type.
+JSON model relies on type inference for typing, so that the simplest value typically stands for all possible values for that type.

+## Scalar Models

-### Scalar Models
+### Scalar Type Inference

+Relying on type inference, the following scalar models allow to declare scalar types:

 - `null`: JSON value _null_.
 - `true`: JSON values _true_ or _false_, a boolean.